R3alCl0ud/discord-lite/README.md

 # Discord Lite
-A chat moderation client for Discord
+A lightweight client for Discord